qbentil/CS50x-Final-Project/readme.md

 ***PURPOSE OF THE PROJECT***

-Bentil WordBeater is a Typing Challenge Game.
+PUKKA WordBeater is a Typing Challenge Game.
 This project is designed to students to improve their speed of typing.
 It gives students the opportunity to select thier own level in tems of speed and therefore can proceed to the more difficult level as they proceed